gabonator/LA104/readme.md

   - automated generation of app root & including icons (50%, icons tbd)
   - universal IR remote control app (80% done, samsung compatible)
   - One wire temperature sensor grapher (90% done, drawing temperature chart of up to 8 sensors)
+  - Analog oscilloscope using PCF8591 (90% done)
   - Test signal generator running in background for testing of logic analyser app (80% done)
   - swiss army knife for hardware engineers - package of applications that can talk to popular electronic devices (some samples are already there) and monitor any digital buses (logic analyser)
   - DCF77 decoding application with visualization
+  - manual & text reader app (100%)
+  - solve problem how to pass file as argument to app run through gui shell (100% only using file manager)

 #### In progress
-  - working directory & relative paths
-  - solve problem how to pass file as argument to app run through gui shell
   - usb apps & screenshotter do not work reliably after last changes (partially fixed, needs more testing)
   - advanced IR remote control (record & play)
-  - manual & text reader app
+  - add manuals to all folders with brief description what which program does
+  - ESP8266 AP webserver using AT commands

 #### TODO list
   - SIMCOM test app